-Recommendations: Recommendations: Based on my technical review of the monitoring results for the waste disposal site: • No changes to the monitoring program are recommended Continue to monitor with no changes from 2023 monitoring program The following change(s) to the O monitoring program is/are recommended: No Changes to site design and operation are recommended The following change(s) to the
+Recommendations: Based on my technical review of the e monitoring results for the waste disposal site: No changes to the monitoring program are recommended Continue to monitor with no changes from 2024 monitoring program The following change(s) to the • No Changes to site design and operation are recommended The following change(s) to the

 Name: Andrew Buzza, P.Geo Note: Report signed and stamped.

 Seal: Add Image

-Signature: Date:
+Signature: Date: March 2025

-CEP Contact Information: Andrew Buzza, p.Geo .
+CEP Contact Information: Andrew Buzza, p.Geo

 Company: Jp2g Consultants Inc.

 Address: 1150 Morrison Drive Suite 410 Ottawa ON K2H 8S9

 Telephone No.: 613 828-7800 Fax No. : 613 828-2600

-E-mail Address: andrewb@jp2g.com
+E-mail Address: andrew.buzza@jp2g.com

 Co-signers for additional expertise provided:

 Signature: Date:

 Signature: Date:

-Surface Water WDS Verification: Provide the name of surface water waterbody (including the nearest su d the approximate distance to the Name (s) Un-named seasonally-inundated creek Distance(s) Approximately 200 m northeast of the site Based on all available information a nd site knowledge, it is my opin ion that: Sampling and Monitori ng Program Status • The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: ● Yes○ No 2) All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provi de details in an attachment.
-Surface Water Sampling Location Description/Explana (change in name or location Date SW-1 Dry June & September 2023 SW-4 Dry June & September 2023
+Surface Water WDS Verification: Provide the name of surface water waterbody (including the nearest su r body/bodies potentially recei Irface water body/bodies to the ving the WDS effluent an site): d the approximate distance to the Name (s) Un-named seasonally-inundated creek Distance(s) Approximately 200 m northeast of the site Based on all available information a nd site knowledge, it is my opin ion that: Sampling and Monitori ng Program Status • The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: ● Yes○ No Surface water monitoring a biennial basis.
+Sampling w September 2023.
+The next fall in 2025 and sampling is completed on a vas last completed in June and sampling is scheduled for spring and All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provi de details in an attachment.
+Surface Water Sampling Location Description/Explana (change in name or location ntion for change n, additions, deletions) Date

-3) a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document. b) If yes, all surface water sampl under 3 (a) was successfully con established program from the s protocols, frequencies, location developed per the Technical Gu npleted in accordance with the ite, including sampling s and parameters) as Yes No Not Applicable If no, specify below or provide details in an attachment.
-Surface Water Sampling Location Description/Explana (change in name or location Date All surface water sampling completed in general accordance with our sampling procedures.
+3) a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.
+Yes No ● Not Applicable b) If yes, all surface water sampl under 3 (a) was successfully com established program from the si protocols, frequencies, location developed per the Technical Gu ing and monitoring identified ppleted in accordance with the ite, including sampling s and parameters) as idance Document: Yes No Not Applicable If no, specify below or provide details in an attachment.
+Surface Water Sampling Location Description/Explana (change in name or location ntion for change n, additions, deletions) Date All surface water sampling completed in general accordance with Jp2g sampling procedures.
 4) All field work for surface water investigations was done in accordance with standard operating procedures, including internal/external QA/ QC requirements, as established/outlined as per the Technical Guidance Document, MOE 2010, or as amended.
-(Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization): ● Yes ○ No All surface water sampling with our sampling procedu completed in general accordance ires.
+(Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization): ⊙ Yes ○ No All surface water sampling with Jp2g sampling proced completed in general accordance lures.